 These Fish Tacos with Cilantro Lime Cabbage Slaw are quick, easy, and have the BEST Flavor!
 Pan-sear, grill or bake in under 30 minutes.
 Vegan-adaptable swapping tofu for the fish!
 Video.

-The fish is perfectly seasoned with Mexican spices, and depending on the season can be grilled, or baked in the oven or quickly panseard on the stovetop.
-Paired with the tangy Cilantro Lime Slaw and optional Fish Taco Sauce ( Chipotle Mayo) the combination is out of this world!
+The white fish is perfectly seasoned with a blend of Mexican spices, and depending on the season, these can be grilled, baked in the oven, or quickly pan-seared on the stovetop.
+Paired with the tangy Cilantro Lime Slaw and optional Fish Taco Sauce (Chipotle Mayo the combination is out of this world!
 I seriously could eat this every day!

 • Best Fish Taco Sauce: This Chipotle Mayo is our favorite with fish tacos.
 Or for something different, try Peruvian Green Sauce (Aji Verde), Vegan Cilantro Crema, Fermented Hot Sauce,

-Step 1: Make the spice rub!
-Stir together the Mexican spices and season the fish with it on both sides.
+Step 1: Season the fish fillets.
+Stir together the Mexican spices and season the fish generously on both sides.

 prepping the fish

-Step 2: Make the Taco Slaw.
-Either chop the cabbage or buy pre-chopped cabbage in a bag and place this in a medium bowl.
-Add onion, cilantro, jalapeño, salt and fresh lime juice and toss well.
+Step 2: Make the Fish Taco Slaw.
+Either chop the cabbage (or buy pre-chopped cabbage)and place it in a medium bowl.
+Add onion, cilantro, jalapeño, salt, and fresh lime juice and toss well.
+Adjust salt and lime to taste, getting the right flavor balance.
+Store in the refrigerator until ready to serve.

 cilantro lime cabbage slaw